ducher/video-proxy-caching-eval/README.md

 You can interrupt it by pressing ctrl+c (in a linux terminal), it will wait until the pending downloads are done and then write the statistics to the disk.
 If you don't want to wait and don't need the statistics, press ctrl+c again.

+You can compare a Proxy to another by using the command line option --compare-to ProxyClassName.
+The graphics generated will compare the two proxies and the output files have the name of the proxy concerned.

 ## Extend the available proxies

 To extend an existing proxy or to develop and new one, create a new file, for instance extend.py, and write your new proxy in it like this: